kumarhites/mark1/README.md

 # How well do you know me!

-CLI app that checks how much my friends know me 🥺
+CLI app to check if my friends know me 😥

 ![Screenshot](screenshot.PNG?raw=true)